-The project TRUE ITALIAN TASTE, part of the campaign The Extraordinary Italian Taste – is promoted and financed by the Ministry of Foreign Affairs and implemented by Assocamerestero, in collaboration with the Italian Chambers of Commerce abroad.
+The project TRUE ITALIAN TASTE, part of the campaign The Extraordinary Italian Taste – is promoted and financed by the Ministry of Foreign Affairs and International Cooperation and implemented by Assocamerestero, in collaboration with the Italian Chambers of Commerce abroad.

 TRUE ITALIAN TASTE is part of a national campaign whose main goal is to promote awareness around the world about the authentic and certified agri-food Italian products, as in the continent supermarkets’ shelves extensively host many products evoking Italy, neither having any connection to Italy nor involving an Italian manufacturer.

 PDO and PGI products represent excellence in European food production and are both the result of a unique combination of human and environmental factors characteristic of a certain geographical area.
 For this reason, the European Union dictates precise regulations for their safeguarding, providing for the institution of specific quality norms that protect consumers and provide producers with concrete instruments to better identify and promote products with specific characteristics and protect them from illegal practices.
 As a result of these criteria, Italian products can be promoted as the best, as consumers value pure, real Italian ingredients; made to specification under strict European food and safety standards.Look for these logos on your Italian products: